 For all the necessary engineering, I am the only one working on it and that might change in the future.
-I have had to outsource website translation since the website is available in Chinese, Vietnamese, Russian and I’ve been able to do the translation in French, Spanish, English, myself.
+I have had to outsource website translation since the website is available in Chinese, Vietnamese, Russian, and I’ve been able to do the translation in French, Spanish, and English, myself.

 What struggles did you face when starting your papergames.io?

 The most difficult part of papergames.io was creating the platform and not knowing how to improve it.
 I’ve added a form on the website so users can share their feedback.
 I have a Discord chat as well to discuss the platforms.